jon-harper/OmniBox/docs/support/panel_mounts.md

 #### JST SM

+These are good, low-curren (3A) connectors for devices such as limit switches, lights, steppers, and fans.

+!!! caution
+    Avoid use for the hotends on enclosed printers.

-[:material-cart: JST SM Connector Kit][bom_jst_sm_kit]
+[:material-cart: JST SM Connector Kit][bom_jst_sm_kit]{ .md-button }

-[:material-book-open: JST SM on The Clockmaker Project][clk_jst_sm]
+Further reading: [:material-book-open: JST SM on The Clockmaker Project][clk_jst_sm]

 #### Molex Micro Fit 3.0

+These make excellent connectors for printers, particularly for hotends.
+They are rated to 5A (higher with gold pins).

-Supported up to 2-row, 16-position, althouhg up to 24 position are available.
-Larger than 16 pin can be hard to disconnect.
+Connectors up to 2 row, 24 positions are available.

-[:material-cart: Molex Micro Fit 3.0 connectors][bom_molex]
+[:material-cart: Molex Micro Fit 3.0 connectors][bom_molex]{ .md-button }

-[:material-book-open: Molex Micro Fit 3.0 on The Clockmaker Project][clk_mf3]
+Further reading: [:material-book-open: Molex Micro Fit 3.0 on The Clockmaker Project][clk_mf3]

+#### XT-60

+This connector is most well known for RC electronics and Creality printer beds.
+They should be used with 12 AWG wire for their rated current, though 13 AWG/2.5mm^2^ is often used for 220W beds.

+[:material-cart: Male XT-60 Panel Mounts][bom_xt60]{ .md-button }

+Further reading: [:material-book-open: XT-60 on The Clockmaker Project][clk_xt60]

+#### Molex Mini Fit Jr.

+Mini Fit Jr connectors are commonly seen in computers for the ATX and PCIE connectors.
+They are reliable connectors rated up to 9.5A with 18 AWG (~1 mm^2^) wires.

+[:material-cart: Mini Fit Jr 2 Position Connector Sets][bom_mfj2]{ .md-button }

+[:material-cart: Mini Fit Jr 4 Position Connector Sets][bom_mfj4]{ .md-button }

+Further reading: [:material-book-open: Mini Fit Jr on The Clockmaker Project][clk_mfj]

+## Creating New Panels

+In addition to templates for the panels, there are also templates for the cutouts needed to add panels mounts available in the git folder below.

+[:material-git: Panel Mounts][git_panel_mounts]{ .md-button }

+The solid bodies in the `STEP` and Fusion 360 files:

+- Have sufficient clearance to insert the connector; and
+- Are the correct thickness for the connector (e.g. for panel mount ears to engage).

+The Fusion 360 file also contains sketches for cut-and-paste.

 [fans]: fans.md